Skip to content

 • Net federal tax: $14,392.73

-Provincial tax is calculated separately and added.
-In Ontario, the provincial tax on $100,000 (after the Ontario BPA credit) is approximately $5,800, for a combined federal + Ontario tax of about $20,193.
+Provincial tax is calculated separately.
+In Ontario the provincial tax on $100,000 (after the Ontario BPA credit) is roughly $5,800, for a combined federal + Ontario tax of about $20,193 on $100,000 of taxable income (effective combined rate roughly 20.2%).

 Recent federal brackets and BPA